pschiffe/pcs/README.md

 #### Example usage

-You can create cluster in the web ui, or via cli.
-Every node in the cluster must be running pcs docker container and must have setup password for the `hacluster` user.
+You can create a cluster using the web UI or via the CLI.
+Every node in the cluster must be running the pcs Docker container and must have a set password for the `hacluster` user.
 Then, on one of the nodes in the cluster run (modify pieces in []):
 ```
 docker exec -it pcs bash
-pcs cluster auth -u hacluster -p [hapass] [master1 master2 master3]  # master[1-3] are hostnames of nodes in your cluster
+pcs host auth -u hacluster -p [hapass] [master1 master2 master3]  # master[1-3] are hostnames of nodes in your cluster
-pcs cluster setup --name [master] [master1 master2 master3]
+pcs cluster setup [cluster_name] [master1 master2 master3] --start --enable
-pcs cluster start --all
-pcs cluster enable --all
+pcs status
 ```

 Create virtual ip: